 By now the company has lost most of the competitive advantages in its core business along with its pricing power.
 As the debt taken to fund acquisitions balloons, vendors decline to supply raw materials on credit.
 Distributors also demand a longer credit period to pay the company.
 Exceptional employees leave the company and competition is quick in gaining market share.
 Profitability erodes leading to declining RoCEs and free cash generation.
 Shareholders lose their faith in the company leading to massive share price falls.

-Stage 4 begins when the company grasps for salvation by ‘biting a silver bullet’.
+Stage 5 begins when the company grasps for salvation by ‘biting a silver bullet’.
 A Superstar CEO is usually recruited positioned as a saviour who will take the company back to its previous glory.
-The Superstar CEO tries to fire silver bullets by formulating an unconventional strategy, reorganising the company’s management, making a game changing acquisition, undertaking a cultural revolution, etc. However, these measures rarely work in the long term.
+The Superstar CEO tries to fire silver bullets by formulating an unconventional strategy, reorganizing the company’s management, making a game changing acquisition, undertaking a cultural revolution, etc. However, these measures rarely work in the long term.
 The silver bullets deplete the company’s resources and increases the pace of its decline.

 5a.
 Capitulation to Irrelevance or Death